 Innocenti soon realized that by granting licenses to manufacture scooters to various countries around the world would not only allow the Lambretta to be sold in more countries around the world, but also saw gains in royalties from such ventures without capital outlay from the main factory itself.

-Some of the countries worldwide that sought licences from Innocenti were Spain, France, Germany, India, Argentina, Brazil, Chile and more.
+Some of the countries worldwide that sought licenses from Innocenti were Spain, France, Germany, India, Argentina, Brazil, Chile and more.
 Although some producers did market the Lambretta under differing names, such as the Serveta from Spain and the Siambretta from South America, they all share the family design that came originally from Italy.
 Many of these factories continued to produce Lambrettas long after Innocenti closed its doors.
 When the Italian factory finally closed doors it was sold to the Indian Government who set up S.I.L.
 Scooters India Limited who continue even today to produce a version of the Lambro three wheeled Vehicle.

 The last two wheeled scooters to roll off the production lines of the various factories are as follows: